By The Wyoming LLC Attorney TeamMay 19, 2023

 Now, why Ohio?
 That answer can vary.
 Maybe you live in Ohio already and it’s just convenient to create your company in your home state.
 Alternatively, an entity from another state may seek to do business in Ohio because of its large population.
 Whatever your reason, Ohio is an excellent place to start a business, and an LLC provides the flexibility and protection needed for a wide variety of businesses.

-The first thing you need to do when creating an LLC is choose a name.
+The first thing you need to do when creating an LLC is to choose a name.
 The name can be almost anything but does need to meet a few specific requirements:

 If you have a name in mind that fits all of these requirements, but you aren’t ready to proceed with the filing process, you can reserve the name for a time.
-You can either fill out Form 534B Form 534B or complete a name reservation request online.
+You can either fill out Form 534B or complete a name reservation request online.
 Both of these options cost $39 and will reserve the name for up to 180 days.

 If your LLC formation request is denied by the Secretary of State, they will hold your name for a year.
-They do this to allow you time to re-file your request and correct any errors without worry that your chosen name will be taken.
+They do this to allow you time to re-file your request and correct any errors without worrying that your chosen name will be taken.

 When you do business, you don’t have to use the actual name of your LLC.
 In order to use an alternate trade name, you need to create a “DBA” or “doing business as” name.
-This allows the company to operate under the DBA name, while keeping the LLC name private.
+This allows the company to operate under the DBA name while keeping the LLC name private.
 To do this, you need to register your DBA with the Secretary of State by filing a Name Registration form.
 You can file this online or by mail, and it costs $39.

 Every Ohio LLC needs an official point of contact for the government.
 This person is known as a statutory agent or registered agent.
 Registered agents accept legal papers on behalf of the LLC in the event of a lawsuit or any other legal action.

 Any permanent resident in the state of Ohio can serve in this position, including yourself if you are a sole proprietor.
 You can also hire a corporation to be your registered agent.
-If you hire an out of state (aka foreign) company as your agent, they need to be authorized to do business in Ohio.
+If you hire an out-of-state (aka foreign) company as your agent, they need to be authorized to do business in Ohio.

 Another thing to keep in mind: any registered agent must be a resident of Ohio.
 The only instance where a P.O. box can suffice is for individual agents who wish to receive mail at a different location than their home.